Rajkumar-427/bbht-vps-script/README.md

+Inspired by nahamsec bbht
-just clone this repository in the terminal ....:)
+Just clone this repository in the terminal :) changed the tools required by me make sure to check if any error is there and rectify